 The College maintains work hours which are consistent with state and federal law.
 Because of the differing nature of the range of work performed, departmental guidelines determine employee scheduling needs and should be communicated to employees as part of their orientation.

-Policy: Work hours, meal breaks and rest periods vary according to departmental responsibility and are scheduled by the department head and/or supervisor.
-Most administrative offices are open from 8:30 a.m. to 5:00 p.m. weekdays.
-An unpaid lunch break of thirty minutes to one hour is observed.
-Hours for part-time positions, or multi-shift operations may vary based on departmental and service needs.
+Work hours, meal breaks and rest periods vary according to departmental necessity and are scheduled by the department head and/or supervisor.
+Most administrative offices are open from 8:30 a.m. to 5:00 p.m. weekdays, with an unpaid lunch break of thirty minutes to one hour.
+Hours for part-time positions or multi-shift operations may vary based on departmental and service needs.

 Lunch breaks are scheduled by supervisors and may be staggered to provide adequate office/service coverage.
 Maine law requires that most employees be given at least a thirty minute unpaid rest break (that may be a meal break) after six hours of work.
 In exceptional circumstances, an employee may voluntarily request that this meal break be waived in order to accommodate an alternative schedule.
 If the supervisor approves, the employee and the supervisor must document the alternative schedule in writing, noting that it is voluntary and may be discontinued by either party at any time.

 Morning and afternoon breaks or rest periods of no more than 15 minutes, although not required by state law, may be permitted with the supervisor's approval if the workload permits.
-Unused breaks cannot be accumulated for later use, late arrival or early dismissal, or credited for paid time off.
+Unused breaks cannot be accumulated for later use, late arrival or early dismissal, or credited for paid-time off.
 In certain working conditions (e.g., extreme heat or cold), more frequent rest breaks may also be approved by the supervisor.